yairemartinez/yairemartinez/README.md

 I’m a technology professional who explores where systems, automation, and security meet.
 I turn curiosity into practical projects that improve performance, reliability, and security across different environments.

-My work focuses on creating small but complete solutions—tools that can be built, tested, and documented with clarity.
+My work focuses on creating small but complete solutions tools that can be built, tested, and documented with clarity.
 This GitHub is where I share that process.
 My portfolio provides the stories behind each project.

 Portfolio: https://yairmartinezcybersecurityportfolio.com